 Certificate Program in Clinical Laboratory Technology

 Certificate program in the area of clinical lab technology are typically designed for students who already hold a bachelor's degree in another area.
-These programs last approximately one year and cover the technical concepts needed for a career in a clinical laboratory.
+These programs cover the technical concepts needed for a career in a clinical laboratory.

-Most certificate programs require a bachelor's degree.
-Coursework in chemistry, biological sciences, physics, biochemistry and medical microbiology are also usually required.
+Most certificate programs require coursework in chemistry, biological sciences, physics, biochemistry and medical microbiology.

 Certificate programs are usually full-time programs lasting 52 weeks.
 Programs include 5-6 courses covering the following topics: